xiyinzhi/Encrypted-P2P-Instant-Messenger/README.md

 # Encrypted-P2P-Instant-Messenger
-A Python demo, for Socket communications between server and clients, use AES-256 and HMAC for encryption and authentication.
+A Python demo, for Socket communications between server and clients, use AES-256 in CBC mode and HMAC for encryption and authentication.